AugustDS/authentic-voices/README.md

-Solve authenticity crisis online: Start by surfacing authentic product reviews.
+## Solve authenticity crisis online
+- Start by surfacing authentic product reviews.

-No affiliation, no SEO crap, no ads.
+- No affiliation, no SEO crap, no ads.

 ### TL;DR